 Ticker symbol: NTOG

-Nostra Terra is an oil and gas exploration and production company focused on established hydrocarbon provinces in the USA and Egypt.
+Nostra Terra is an oil and gas exploration and production company focused on established hydrocarbon provinces in the USA.

 Nostra Terra Oil and Gas Company plc was incorporated and registered in England and Wales on 20 January 2005 with registered number 5338258, and its assets and operations are based primarily in the USA.